rackerlabs/support-how-to/content/cloud-orchestration/build-cloud-orchestration-templates.md

 #### Sharing IPs between load balancers

 Use the following to create a load balancer, and share that load balancer's IP with another load balancer.
 This is most commonly used for HTTP and HTTPS load balancers, so to achieve this in a template, you create your second load balancer, and pull in the IP from first one.
-This is achieve using the `get_attr` parameter.
+This is achieved using the `get_attr` parameter.

 ```
   load_balancer_2: